The Flexibility Formula for Latex and Leather

 MAIN FLOW: CONTROLLED SEDUCTION (15 MINUTES)

-1. Pigeon Pose (1 min each side)
+1. Pigeon Pose with Twist (1 min each side)

 Opens hips for crouches and power poses.